mrhajbabaei/frontal-image-maker-opencv/README.md

-##Frontal image maker with OpenCV
+## Frontal image maker with OpenCV

-This project makes your profile images frontal based on your landmarks positions.
-To detect landmarks (MTCNN)[https://github.com/ipazc/mtcnn] is used and you should install Tensorflow framework and Keras to use it.
-OpenCV is anothre main library which is used to this project, so consider installing it thorough CMake.
+This project makes your profile images frontal based on your landmarks' position.
+To detect landmarks [MTCNN network](https://github.com/ipazc/mtcnn) used and you should consider install Tensorflow framework and Keras to use it.
+OpenCV is another main library which is used to this project, so to be able to use this library you should build it up through CMake.
 Have a good frontal images with this project ;)